 Appraisers Canada Inc. ("ACI") was retained by Manager, Facilities Management Town of Aurora (Client) to conduct a Property Condition Assessment of the property referred to as 15171 Yonge Street, ("subject property"), in the Town of Aurora, Ontario.
 As discussed with the client, this report was to provide an opinion of overall physical condition of the subject building based on a non-intrusive basis.
 This scope of work did NOT include any specialist review of items regarding any of the components such as mechanical/electrical systems, structural components, etc. This may be recommended for a property the age of the subject once the results of this report are completed.
 ACI was advised by the client that the intended use of this report was to assist in the possible decision to acquire the subject property.
 The site visit was completed on March 16, 2020.
 All areas of subject property were accessible at the time of the site visit, except the roof.
 A roofing expert should be retained if further investigation is required.
-The owner advised that has been the roofing company to maintain the roof.
-Attempts were made to contact with no response provided.
+The owner advised that March 16, 2020.
+All areas provided.